 Court:

 Full name of person submitting the form:

 Your mailing address:

 Your email address:

 Your phone number(s):

 Office in which you are employed or applied to:

 Name and address of Employing Office from which you seek assistance (if the matter involves a judge or chambers employee, the Employing Office is the Court):

 Your job title/job title applied for:

 Date of interview (for interviewed applicants only):

 Date(s) of alleged incident(s) for which you seek Assisted Resolution:

 Summary of the actions or occurrences for which you seek Assisted Resolution (attach additional pages as needed):

-Names and contact information of any witnesses to the actions or occurrences for which you seek Assisted Resolution:

-Describe the assistance or corrective action you seek:

-Alleged Wrongful Conduct for which you seek Assisted Resolution (check all that apply):

-- Discrimination based on (check all that apply):

-- □ Race

-- □ Color

-- □ Sex

-- □ Gender

-- $\Box$ Gender identity

-- □ Pregnancy

-- $\Box$ Sexual orientation

-- □ Religion

-- $\hfill\square$ National origin

-- □ Age

-- Disability

-- □ Abusive Conduct

-- □ Retaliation

-- WhistleblowerProtection

-- Family and Medical Leave

-- Uniform Services

-Employment and

-Reemployment

-Rights

-- Worker Adjustment and Retraining

-- □ Harassment based on (check all that apply):

-- $\Box$ Race

-- □ Color

-- □ Sex

-- □ Gender

-- $\Box$ Gender identity

-- □ Pregnancy

-- $\Box$ Sexual orientation

-- $\Box$ Religion

-- □ National origin

-- □ Age

-- □ Disability

-- Occupational Safety and Health

-- Polygraph Protection

-- $\Box$ Other (describe)

-Do you have an attorney or other person who represents you?

-□ Yes

-Please provide name, mailing address, email address, and phone number(s):

-$\Box$ No
+Names and contact information of you seek Assisted Resolution: any witnesses to the actions or occurrences for which Describe the assistance or correcti ve action you seek: Alleged Wrongful Conduct for wh ich you seek Assisted Resolution (check all that apply): □ Discrimination based on (check that apply): □ Race □ Color □ Sex □ Gender □ Gender identity □ Pregnancy □ Sexual orientation □ Religion □ National origin □ Age □ Disability Harassment based on (check all that apply): Race Color Sex Gender Gender identity Pregnancy Sexual orientation Religion National origin Age Disability □ Abusive Conduct □ Retaliation □ Whistleblower □ Protection □ Family and Medical □ Leave Uniform Services Employment and Reemployment Rights Worker Adjustment and Retraining Occupational Safety and Health Polygraph Protection Other (describe)

-I acknowledge that this Request will be kept confidential to the extent possible, but information may be shared to the extent necessary and with those whose involvement is necessary to resolve this matter, as explained in the EDR Plan (see EDR Plan § IV.B.1).
+Do you have an attorney or other person who represents you? ☐ Yes Please provide name, mailing address, email address, and phone number(s): $\square$ No I acknowledge that this Request will be kept confidential to the extent possible, by information may be shared to the extent necessary and with those whose involvement necessary to resolve this matter, as explained in the EDR Plan (see EDR Plan § IV.B.1).
+Your signature Date submitted Request for Assisted Resolution reviewed by EDR Coordinator/Circuit Director of Workplace Relations on EDR Coordinator/Circuit Director of Workplace Relations name EDR Coordinator/Circuit Director of Workplace Relations signature Local Court Claim ID (Court Initials-AR-YY-Sequential Number):